Undecimal

+Any numerical system with a base greater than ten requires one or more new digits; "in an undenary system (base eleven) there should be a character for ten."
+To allow entry on typewriters, letters such as A (as in hexadecimal), T (the initial of "ten"), or X (the Roman numeral 10) are used for the number 10 in base 11.
+It is also possible to use the digit ↊ ("dek"), the so-called Pitman numeral for 10 proposed in 1947 by Isaac Pitman as one of the two transdecimal symbols needed to represent base 12 (duodecimal).

-Use by the Māori
+Alleged use by the Māori

 Conant and Williams

 For about a century, the idea that Māori counted by elevens was best known from its mention in the writing of the American mathematician Levi Leonard Conant.
 He identified it as a "mistake" originating with a 19th-century dictionary of the New Zealand language published by the Rev. William Williams, at the time Archdeacon of Waiapu.

 "Many years ago a statement appeared which at once attracted attention and awakened curiosity.
 It was to the effect that the Maoris, the aboriginal inhabitants of New Zealand, used as the basis of their numeral system the number 11; and that the system was quite extensively developed, having simple words for 121 and 1331, i.e. for the square and cube of 11."

 As published by Williams in the first two editions of the dictionary series, this statement read:

 "The Native mode of counting is by elevens, till they arrive at the tenth eleven, which is their hundred; then onwards to the tenth hundred, which is their thousand:* but those Natives who hold intercourse with Europeans have, for the most part, abandoned this method, and, leaving out ngahuru, reckon tekau or tahi tekau as 10, rua tekau as 20, &c. *This seems to be on the principle of putting aside one to every ten as a tally.
 A parallel to this obtains among the English, as in the case of the baker's dozen."